Mohammed Kadhim al-Qazwini: Personal life

-His three son in laws were Sayyid Mehdi al-Kashafi, Sayyid Ali al-Qazwini and Sayyid Kamal al-Din al-Shahidi.
+His three sons in law were Sayyid Mehdi al-Kashafi, Sayyid Ali al-Qazwini and Sayyid Kamal al-Din al-Shahidi.

 He is the second cousin, twice removed of the renowned Sayyid Ibrahim al-Qazwini (d.
 1848), author of al-Dhawabit.

 Death

-Towards the end of his life, al-Qazwini suffered from a neurological disease that began to take a significant toll on his health, especially his speech, until he died because of it, in the evening of Thursday, November 17, 1994 in Qom.
+Towards the end of his life, al-Qazwini suffered from a neurological disease that began to take a significant toll on his health, especially his speech, until he died because of it, in the evening of Thursday, November 17, 1994, in Qom.
 He was buried in Qom under the pulpit of the Hussainiya he frequently recited in.

 However, he had declared in his will, that when it were possible, his corpse be transferred to Karbala, to be reburied, as that was his initial wish, but it was impossible due to the Baathis regime.
 It took the fall of the regime to allow for this to happen, and on May 8, 2011, his family decided to have his corpse exhumed and transferred to Karbala, and was buried in the Imam Husayn shrine.
 It is reported that when they took his corpse out in Qom, upon inspection, his body was fresh and as if he had just been buried.